What Is the NEA?

 Funding Opportunities

-The NEA has three project-based grant opportunities for organizations: Grants for Arts Projects in specific disciplines; Challenge America grants for projects reaching underserved communities; and the Our Town creative placemaking grants that support programs integrating arts, culture, and design activities into community projects.
-The NEA’s Partnership Agreements fund the state arts agencies in 56 states and jurisdictions and six regional arts organizations.
+The NEA’s principal grant category is Grants for Arts Projects, which supports arts projects of all sizes in a wide variety of artistic disciplines.
+Under Grants for Arts Projects, organizations can also apply for Challenge America grants for projects reaching underserved groups/communities; and Our Town creative placemaking grants that integrate arts, culture, and design in efforts to advance local economic, physical, and other community-desired outcomes.
+The NEA’s Partnership Agreements fund the state and jurisdictional arts agencies and regional arts organizations.

 The NEA offers two funding opportunities in research: Research Grants in the Arts funds research that investigates the value and impact of the arts, and NEA Research Labs funds transdisciplinary research teams grounded in social and behavioral sciences.